-The 'Image' node is a color shader which performs texture mapping using a specified image file.
+The image node is a color shader that performs texture mapping using a specified image file.
 You can control the position, size, and rotation of this frame on the surface.
-You can control how the texture is tiled within the frame using the Scale UV, Flip, Wrap and Swap attributes.
+You can control how the texture is tiled within the frame using the scale UV, flip, wrap, and swap attributes.

 If you want to use tiled textures other than UDIM or specific Maya tokens, you need to use the Maya file.